 Nurith received her B.A. degree in Classical Archaeology and Art History from Tel Aviv University in 2004.
 She subsequently continued her M.A. studies in the Department of Archaeology and Ancient Near Eastern Cultures.
-She has participated in excavations at Apollonia-Arsuf, Ashkelon in Israel and at Pachia-Ammos industrial area in Crete.
+She has participated in numerous excavations in Israel and Greece.
 Since 2005 she has served as Assistant Director of the Kabri Archaeological Project, which includes both excavation and survey.

 Sarah received her B.A.
 (2007) from the University of Arizona for which she wrote an Honor's Thesis concerning Minoan jewelry.
 During her undergraduate career Sarah studied in Orvieto, Italy and Paris.
 Her research interest is in the Bronze Age Aegean with a particular focus on luxury items.
 Continuing on at the U of A, she received her M.A.
 (2009) in Classical Studies with an emphasis in archaeology.
 Her M.A. thesis addressed preceptions of the past by examining Minoan heirlooms found within Early Iron Age burial contexts.
 Sarah has participated in the Mount Lykaion Excavation and Survey Project for the past three summers.